Brooks Gear Glossary

 For the second version of our super soft cushioning, we made updates to both the foam formula and our production method.
-What we didn’t change, though, is the cushion’s unique balance of foam, rubber and air.
-The result is a soft ride that lasts for kilometres without bottoming out or weighing you down.
+What we didn’t change, though, is the cushion’s unique balance of foam, rubber, and air.
+The result is a soft ride that lasts for kilometers without bottoming out or weighing you down.

 DNA LOFT v3